ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 `setup_pool` function requires us to specify the number of new domains to be spawned in the task pool.
 Ideally, the number of domains used to initiate a task pool will match the number of available cores.
-Since the parent domain also takes part in the pool, the `num_additional_domains` parameter should be one less than the number of available cores.
+Since the parent domain also takes part in the pool, the `num_domains` parameter should be one less than the number of available cores.

 Although not strictly necessary, we highly recommended closing the task pool